supermanue/crudexample-http4s-zio/README.md

     - I want to test how to write and read Kafka stuff with ZIO

 - Update to ZIO2
-    - while this tutorial has been writen, a new version of ZIO has been released.
+    - while this tutorial has been written, a new version of ZIO has been released.
 It is supposed to simplify most of the pain points, so it is definitely worth to take a deep look at it.